TheLazySquid/QuizletLiveCheat/README.md

 #### Answer Question

 This will answer the question you're given, provided you're the one with the answer.

-#### Show Answer

-This will pop up a display with the correct answer, to use yourself or give to teammates.

 #### Help Mode